In split vote, Las Lomitas school board opts not to oppose Menlo Park's Measure V ballot measure - NewsBreak

 Incumbent and retired attorney vie for a spot on Woodside fire district board

 Incumbent board director Matt Miller and safety advocate and author Lloyd "Rusty" Day are competing for one open full term seat on the Woodside Fire Protection District Board.
-Liz Babb is a registered user.
-I'm a huge Rusty Day supporter.
-I haven't met anyone who knows more about fire science...
+A second, short term board seat will be automatically filled by appointed incumbent Randy Holthaus, who is running uncontested.
+Woodside Fire Protection...

+Both sides debate Menlo Park's Measure V and the future of the Flood School housing at Almanac virtual forum

+Representatives from both sides of the debate on Measure V, a ballot initiative facing Menlo Park voters in November, spoke at a forum hosted by the Almanac Thursday, Oct.
+6 to make their case for and against the measure.
+The proponents of Measure V were represented by Nicole Chessari, lawyer...

 KTVU FOX 2